ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lab/lab00.md

 You will be given the option of directly uploading files from your local machine or submitting the code that is in a github repo.
 We recommend that you choose the latter option as shown in the figure below.
 This will ensure that our staff sees the version of code on github that you submitted to gradescope.

 ![submit](/lab/lab00/enter-org/gradescope-submission.png){:height="500px"}

+You should receive 50 points on this part of the assignment.

 Congratulations on completing the workflow for CS24 programming assignments using the tools that we will be using in this class i.e. gradescope and github.
 In the next labs we will integrate the command line interface of github into this workflow